faisaltag41199/news_app/README.md

 # newsapp

-A new Flutter project(mobile android).
+A new Flutter project(mobile android - ios).

 ## Getting Started